 FILMING OF ARCHAEOLOGY IN ISRAEL

-We have two decade of experience in filming archaeology in Israel.
+We have two decades of experience in filming archaeology in Israel.
 Many of the productions and films we manage in Israel and Palestine deal with filming of archaeology in Israel.
 Archaeologists have always been fascinated with the wealth of remains in the Holy Land, and many archaeological excavations take place in various places in Israel.
 The quality, quantity and uniqueness of archaeological findings available in Israel is unparalleled.
 From the lost Biblical scrolls to ancient mosaics, artifacts, ancient writings and so forth.
 Jerusalem is by all means the world’s most active, and probably the richest archaeological area in the world.

 The availability of ancient Biblical, religious and secular sites, and the international significance of the findings, whether related to Christianity, Judaism or Islam, is unparalleled to any other site.